-Offered every other year.
-Next cohort starts September 2017.
-Apply Here.
+Offered every year.
+Next cohort starts September 2018.
+Stay tuned for details.

 The program provides a deep training in the skills, personal presence, and background knowledge needed for a deeply embodied, thoughtful and skillful presentation of mindfulness to diverse audiences.
 The program leads to possible certification by Mindfulness Northwest as a Certified Mindfulness Teacher.

 The MTTP is a highly integrated experience including retreats, home practice, distance learning, weekend seminars, regular peer contact, experiential exercises, practice leading mindfulness and creating a mindfulness program, and strong cohort relationships.

 We will meet in person 8 times in the Bellingham region over the 9-month program and interact extensively over distance learning in between meetings.

 The intended outcome from this training is a high degree of comfort teaching mindfulness classes and workshops and also the ability to adapt and design programs for the communities and organizations you are most familiar with.
 Mindfulness training is not one size fits all.
 This program prepares you to assess the needs of a target population and provide a suitable mindfulness training that maximizes engagement and benefit for participants.
 This foundational training is also a great support for teaching established mindfulness-based curricula and interventions.

 The per person cost is $5,900 for the 9-month MTTP program including all retreats, seminars and ongoing instruction and support.
 There is an additional $500 fee to review for Teacher Certification if participants accept the invitation to move forward towards certification after satisfactory completion of the program.
 There are no additional fees.
 Tuition payments are made according the schedule on the 2017-18 Key Dates page.
 And note that the fee does include room and board at all four residential retreats.
 Limited scholarship funds are available.

 The tuition covers: